Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 LSU Stats and Trends

-- LSU has three wins against the spread in seven games this year.

-- The Tigers have been underdogs by 9.5 points or more once this season and covered the spread.
+- The Tigers covered the spread in their only game when underdogs by 9 points or more.

-- LSU's games this year have gone over the point total three times in seven opportunities (42.9%).
+- LSU's games this year have gone over the total in three out of seven opportunities (42.9%).

-- The Tigers have turned the ball over five times, four fewer times than the Rebels have forced turnovers (9).
+- This season the Tigers have five turnovers, four fewer than the Rebels have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.